Ilutans are a group of related tribes of horse nomads living on large stretch of temperate steppe stretching between a mountain range an inland sea.

 After sex, a person should refrain from having different sexual partner until the Earth and the Sky unite three times.
 Having different partner in this time is considered to be physically and spiritually unhealthy.
 Strictly speaking this restriction does not apply to twins, for they are considered to be a single person spiritually.

-There is no inhibition about sex in public, but preferred is certain degree of privacy, to avoid friendly advice, ribald jokes, and occasional words, songs, and sounds of encouragement delivered by amused bystanders.
+There is no inhibition about sex in public, but certain degree of privacy is preferred to avoid friendly advice, ribald jokes, and occasional words, songs, and sounds of encouragement delivered by amused bystanders.

 Marriage is an act of will of both spouses.
 A pair needs only to publicly announce their marriage and together prepare a meal for witnesses.
 Potential spouses cannot share grandmother.
 It is still allowed for people sharing grandmother—but not mother—to participate in sexual activity a long as it could not lead to conception, though.